 Pat Miller’s education and experience make her uniquely qualified as an expert witness in cases involving canine behavior and training.
 During her 20-year career at the Marin Humane Society in Marin County, California, she was a sworn Humane Officer and enforced animal protection and control laws of California and Marin, assisting with the investigation and prosecution of numerous cases and testifying in those cases.
 She also earned an Associate Degree in Administration of Justice at Santa Rosa Junior College.

-Miller is also the training editor for The Whole Dog Journal, is a regular contributor to Popular Dogs magazines, and has a regular monthly feature article in Tuft’s University’s Your Dog.
+Miller is also the training editor for The Whole Dog Journal, and has written for them since 1999.
 She is highly regarded internationally as a trainer, behavior professional, author and seminar speaker, and conducts her own Peaceable Paws academies for dog trainers.

 When she appeared in court as a Humane Officer in Marin, prosecutors remarked on her poise and presence on the stand, and her ability to articulate.
 In 2009, Miller was a key witness in the civil case Animal Rescue of Tidewater v.
 Loudon County, Virginia Animal Care and Control.
 Appearing on behalf of the defendant, her expert witness testimony was instrumental in the judge’s finding in favor of Loudon County.